Bannon steps down from Breitbart News after drawing fire from Trump

 The comments drew a furious response from President Trump, who said Bannon “had lost his mind.”

+Losing his Breitbart post threatens Bannon’s dream of leading a new political movement that challenges the Republican establishment and supports his “America First” agenda of tougher trade deals and immigration laws.

+Bannon has also lost his talk show on SiriusXM radio, the company said on Tuesday.
+Sirius said in a statement its programming agreement was with Breitbart, not with Bannon.

-Bannon later said his “treasonous” comment was directed at a former Trump campaign manager, Paul Manafort, who also attended the meeting at Trump Tower.
+In an effort to try to repair the damage from the book, Bannon said his “treasonous” comment was directed at a former Trump campaign manager, Paul Manafort, who also attended the meeting at Trump Tower.
 The author of the book, Michael Wolff, disputed Bannon’s account.

+“Bannon died of his own sword,” said Roger Stone, a long-time Trump friend.
+“A classic example of hubris and beginning to think you are smarter than the boss.”

 Wolff’s book, “Fire and Fury: Inside the Trump White House,” characterized Trump as mentally unstable, inept and unprepared for the presidency.